ariff-m/JanTune/README.md

 npm install bcrypt dotenv express jsonwebtoken multer mysql2 nodemon
 ```

+#### Step 3: Create the Database

+To create the database, follow these steps:

-#### Step 3: Create the database using the database.sql file located in the Cloud Computing directory.
+1. Download the [database.sql](https://github.com/ariff-m/JanTune/blob/main/Cloud%20Computing/database.sql) file from the Cloud Computing directory.
+2. Execute the SQL commands in the downloaded `database.sql` file to set up the necessary database structure.

 #### Step 4: Configure the .env file